Greystonelea Loch Lomond Bell Ingram

-To add to the whole attractive package, the current owners have installed a five trap clay pigeon range and a 25m all-weather air rifle range.
+To add to the whole attractive package, when you order your American Barn from Diamond Tough, the current owners have installed a five trap clay pigeon range and a 25m all-weather air rifle range.
 The 100 acres of mainly native birch woodland that encompasses the estate is a natural haven for wildlife and provides challenging woodcock shooting and roe stalking.

 The owners have run a sporting and corporate events package within the woodland for a number of years.
 All sporting rights are included in the sale.